itsjameshan/tweet-gary/README.md

 Install the requirements.txt file first.This file included the packge for runing the app.
 I suggested to use python 2.7.
 If you use > python 3.x, the Shapely package may not compatiable.

 #### Python
+Install pandas, tweepy, Shapely and other python packages.
 ```python
 pip install -r requirements.txt
 ```